ander182/txsd/README.md

 ### Available parameters:

 `-i`  `--input` -  path to XSD-schema file.
-Thr only required parameter.
+The only required parameter.

 `-o` `--output` - path to target python module.
 If file exists, then it will be overwritten. if paramenter is not specified, using input name + '.xsd'